geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

 **Remark**: In reality you do **not** want to hardcode your users.
-You store them in a database and you never store the clear text passsword.
-At a minimum you hash the password using a salt.
+You store them in a database and you never store the clear text password.
+At a minimum, you hash the password using a salt.
 You only store this one-way hash.
 You then hash the submitted password using the user's salt and compare the hashes.
 Even better would be to not even roll your own authentication, but to use an [identity server](https://github.com/IdentityServer) that manages identifies for you and handles authentication.
 There are many caveats involved in writing your own authentication.

 Now we can finally implement a local strategy to validate a user's credentials.
-The `@nestjs/passport` packages, provides a `PassportStrategy` class that we can extend for this purpose.
+The `@nestjs/passport` package provides a `PassportStrategy` class that we can extend for this purpose.
 Add a new file called `local.strategy.ts` to the authentication module.
 Add the following code to it.

 ```ts
 import { Injectable, UnauthorizedException } from '@nestjs/common';